President of Singapore: Elected presidency

-The sixth and the oldest to become president was S. R. Nathan, unelected by members of public in a vote, but became president by virtue of being the sole candidate deemed qualified by the Presidential Elections Committee.
-He served his first term of office from 1999 to 2005 before being re-elected again without contest for a second term, and he served until 2011.
+The sixth and the oldest to become president was S. R. Nathan, who served as the Ambassador of the United States from 1990 to 1996 prior to his presidency.
+He ran unopposed, and became president by virtue of being the sole candidate deemed qualified by the Presidential Elections Committee (PEC).
+He served his first term of office from 1999 to 2005 before being re-elected unopposed again for a second term, and he served until 2011.

-After S. R. Nathan stepped down, Tony Tan, who served as Deputy Prime Minister between 1995 and 2005, won the 2011 presidential election by a narrow margin.
+After S. R. Nathan stepped down, Tony Tan, who served as Deputy Prime Minister from 1995 to 2005 prior to his presidency, won the 2011 presidential election by a narrow margin in a four-cornered fight.
 He was sworn in as the seventh president of Singapore on 1 September 2011.
+Ong Teng Cheong, Tony Tan, and Tharman Shanmugaratnam are the only Deputy Prime Ministers who became presidents.

 In 2016, further amendments to the Constitution were passed providing for "reserved elections" for a particular ethnic community, if that community has not provided a president in the past five presidential terms.

-The eighth and incumbent president, Halimah Yacob, who served as Speaker of Parliament prior to her presidency, took office on 14 September 2017.
+The eighth president, Halimah Yacob, who served as Speaker of Parliament from 2013 to 2017, prior to her presidency, took office on 14 September 2017.
 She was the sole eligible candidate under the new reform terms which took effect earlier that year.
-She is the first Malay head of state in 47 years since the death of the first president of Singapore, Yusof Ishak.
-She is also the first female President of Singapore.
+Yacob was also the first Malay head of state in 47 years since the death of the first president of Singapore, Yusof, and the first female president.

+On 1 September 2023, Tharman Shanmugaratnam, who served as Deputy Prime Minister from 2011 to 2019, and Senior Minister from 2019 to 2023, prior to his presidency, won the 2023 presidential election and was elected the ninth president of Singapore after receiving 70.41% of the votes cast.
+In November 2023, the parliament of Singapore passed a bill to amend the constitution to allow the President of Singapore to hold international positions in their private capacity, only if the position is of national interest.